-- 1) The study area will consist of Upper and Lower Campbell Lake Reservoirs and at least one of the diversion lakes along the Salmon River diversion route.
-It will be up to the contractor, in consultation with BC hydro staff, to choose which lakes(s) should be studied.
-All water bodies are expected to have altered reservoir hydrology following WUP implementation.
-Upper Campbell Lake Reservoir is expected to have the largest change and hence will be the most robust test of the model.
-Lower Campbell Lake Reservoir is expected to have the least amount of change and is included to assess the model's sensitivity.
-The salmon diversion lake will test the model's applicability to non-reservoir environments. - 2) The Monitor will be carried out over a 10 year period with the majority of work occurring in Years 1 and 10 of the study period.
-The only data to be collected in the intervening years is water level at key study locations. - Sampling will be carried out in a standardized manner and follow a specified schedule to ensure consistency in data quality and collection procedures.
-All GIS data will be captured and archived according to BC Hydro standards. - 4) An interim report will be prepared following the work in Year 1 to clearly describe the location of all transects, equipment installations and other pertinent geographical monuments.
-Included in the report will be a detailed description of the methods used, a printed and electronic copy of all data collected to date, and a discussion of initial findings that could be useful in future sampling efforts.
+- 1) The study area will consist of the Upper Lake Reservoir.
+Upper Campbell Lake Reservoir is expected to have the largest change to reservoir hydrology following WUP implementation and hence will be the most robust test of the model.
+If the model test results are deemed acceptable by BC Hydro, opportunities may exist to expand model application to the Lower Campbell Lake Reservoir and the diversion lake; however, these opportunities will be discussed with BC Hydro later in the program, after the initial test results of the Upper Campbell model application.
+The Monitor will be carried out over a five-year period with the majority of work occurring in Years 1 and 5 of the study period.
+The only data to be collected in the intervening years is water level at key study locations.
+Opportunity to extend the monitoring period to the other reservoirs to a 10-year period will depend on the validity of the model and application conclusions.
+If the monitoring period is to be extended, an additional Addendum or Revision to this Terms of Reference will be re-submitted. - Sampling will be carried out in a standardized manner and follow a specified schedule to ensure consistency in data quality and collection procedures.
+All GIS data will be captured and archived according to BC Hydro standards. - 3) An interim report was prepared following the work in Year 1 the purpose of the report was to: clearly describe the location of all transects, equipment installations and other pertinent geographical monuments, include a detailed description of the methods used, a printed and electronic copy of all data collected to date, and a discussion of initial findings that could be useful in future sampling efforts.

-5) A final report will be prepared at the end of the Monitor that summarizes the results collected to date, discusses inferences that can be drawn pertaining to the impacts of the WUP over time, and presents conclusions concerning the management questions in Section 1.2 and the impact hypotheses in Section 1.3.
+4) A final report will be prepared at the end of the Monitor (Year 5) that summarizes the results collected to date, discusses inferences that can be drawn pertaining to the impacts of the WUP over time, and presents conclusions concerning the management questions in Section 1.2 and the impact hypotheses in Section 1.3, including how the model could be adjusted to function in the other reservoirs in the system if deemed appropriate.